Aylur/astal/docs/guide/getting-started/introduction.md

 implementing the notification daemon or handling a search filter was too much of a hassle?

-Astal libraries have you [covered](../libraries/references#astal-libraries), you don't have to worry about these, you just define the layout, style it with CSS and that's it.
+Astal libraries have you [covered](../libraries/references#astal-libraries), you don't have to worry about these, you just define the layout, style with CSS hook up the state from libraries you want and that's it.